ekamperi/ekamperi.github.io/_posts/2019-07-23-adversarial-attacks.md

 The [hypermater](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) $$\lambda$$ controls the ratio of original vs. adversarial examples in the training set.

+This straighforward approach makes the model more resilient compared to an "undefended classifier", however it has a few shortcomings:

+1. It doesn't scale very well to classifiers that process high resolution input images, like the ImageNet dataset
+2. Adversarial training does not make your model robust against stronger attacks
+3. Suprisingly, it is easy to construct adversarial examples against a network that has already been trained with adversarial examples.

 [Useful link][4] on `NetPortGradient[]`.

   [1]: https://i.stack.imgur.com/NPbEel.png